-By Road

-From the M25, exit junction 10 and take the A3 towards London.
+By Road: From the M25, exit junction 10 and take the A3 towards London.
 Continue along A3 for approximately 13 miles, past the Hook, Tolworth, New Malden and Raynes Park interchanges.
 At the next interchange, take A238 towards Kingston upon Thames and New Victoria Hospital is on the left hand side, 100 metres from the top of the slip road.

-By Rail

-Raynes Park Railway Station is approximately 5 minutes by taxi.
-Wimbledon Underground and Station is approximately 10 minutes by taxi.
-Kingston Station is approximately 5 minutes by taxi.
+By Rail: Raynes Park and Kingston railway stations are approximately 5 minutes by taxi.
+Wimbledon Underground and railway station is approximately 10 minutes by taxi.

-By Bus

-The number 57 route from Kingston, Raynes Park and Wimbledon train stations provides a regular service.
+By Bus: The number 57 route from Kingston, Raynes Park and Wimbledon train stations provides a regular service.